magoo/risk-measurement/content/en/docs/estimation/strategy.md

 ## Inside and Outside Views

-Tetlocks books frequently visit the concept of inside and outside views.
+Tetlock's books frequently visit the concept of inside and outside views.
 Let's assume we are measuring how often we'll suffer a major data breach.

 **Outside View:** How often do companies in this sector suffer major data breaches?
 **Inside View:** What makes this company different than the rest?